 Cons

-Overall, the food has moderate protein content, moderate fat, and high carbohydrate content.
+Overall, this food has moderate protein content, moderate fat, and a relatively high carbohydrate content typical of grain‑free dry diets.

 Ingredients